arancauchi/dark-past/scripts/tromelin.md

 Captain La Fargue didn't make it.
 He died during the crossing.

-The first mate, Barthélémy Castellan, went straight to the governor of the Isle of France.
+The first mate, Barthélémy Castellan, went straight to the governor of the Isle of France — a man named Desforges-Boucher.

 He told him about the wreck.
 About the promise he had made.
 About the eighty people still stranded.

-The governor listened from behind his desk.
+The governor listened.
 His expression never changed.

 Then he refused.